-So, if someone asks you how you are, let your answer reflect what you need in the moment.
+If someone asks you how you are, no matter who they are or why they are asking, your answer should reflect what you truly need in the moment.

 #1 – I’m fine.